“All I Want for Christmas is…….?”

-- Getting organised in advance so that your Christmas Day doesn’t become one big To Do list
+- Getting organised in advance so that your Christmas Day doesn’t become one huge To Do list

-- Delegating tasks to your family members so that the burden is not all on your shoulders.
+- Delegating tasks to your family members so that the burden isn’t entirely on your shoulders.

-- Explaining to your family why their help and support is needed and why it’s important to you
+- Explaining to your family that their help and support is needed and why it’s important to you

-Action: Make a list of the required practical ‘To Dos’ and ‘inner’ shifts and get cracking!
+Action: Make a list of the practical ‘To Dos’ and ‘inner’ shifts required – then get cracking!